 How do you recover from failure?
 What lessons will carry you toward your next success?
 A panel of WashU Olin alumni and faculty shared personal stories of failure to explore how the experience shaped their values and helped them find a new path to success.
 Moderated by Dedric Carter, WashU Vice Chancellor for Operations and Tech Transfer, the panel included Lisa Hu (PMBA ’16), Founder and Owner, Lux and Nyx; Mark Pydynowski (BSBA ’04), Entrepreneur; former Senior Director of Product, Experian; and Doug Villhard (EMBA ’14), Professor of Practice in Entrepreneurship.
-Watch now

-The She Suite March 8, 2019
+The She Suite

 A standing room-only crowd of enthusiastic visitors—along with another 140 by live stream—attended WashU Olin’s second annual “She Suite” event commemorating International Women’s Day.
 The panel, moderated by Linda Haberstroh, EMBA ’10, president of Phoenix Textile Corporation, also included Ratna Craig, EMBA ’11, account executive at Slalom Consulting; WashU Olin Professor Hillary Anger Elfenbein; Vicki Felker, EMBA ’12, vice president and general manager, Golden Products Division, Nestlé Purina; and Valerie Toothman, BSBME/BSAS ’01, MBA ’08, executive vice president for brand and beverage marketing at Drinkworks.
 Read more on OlinBlog.

 6 executives.
 60 ideas.
 60 minutes.
 January 31, 2019